erizov/Professor/semester_4/lecture_14_security_patterns/encryption/README.md

 2. Analyze time and space complexity using Big O notation
 3. Identify when to use this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this algorithm to solve real-world problems
+5. Apply this algorithm to tackle real-world problems
 6. Understand security implications and best practices

 ### Short Description

 A security mechanism that protects data, systems, or communications from unauthorized access or attacks.
-Solves problems like confidentiality, integrity, authentication, and authorization.
-Example: Encrypting sensitive data before storage to prevent unauthorized access.
-Works by applying cryptographic techniques, access controls, and security protocols to protect resources.
+Addresses confidentiality, integrity, authentication, and authorization.
+Example: Encrypting sensitive content before storage to prevent unauthorized access.
+Operates by applying cryptographic techniques, access controls, and security protocols to protect resources.

 **Key Characteristics:**
 - **Time Complexity**: Varies